sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 ---
-title: Modify a customer record in an MDK App
+title: Modify a Customer Record in an MDK App
 description: Allow editing of customer details in an MDK app.
 auto_validation: true
 primary_tag: products>mobile-development-kit-client